 In this code:

-• date is a datetime object representing the current date and time.
+object representing the current date and time.%Y-%m-%d

 Both of these conversions are commonly used when working with dates and times in Python, especially when dealing with input/output operations or when manipulating date/time data.